theglassofwater/CSRF_COMM047/README.md

 ## Setup

 1. Clone this repo, and have PHP and SQLite installed.
-2. Set up the SQLite database by running `db_setup.php` to create a sample user.
+2. Run this PHP script that sets up the database and adds 3 sample users.

     ```bash
-    php db_setup.php
+    php database/db_setup.php
     ```

 3. Start a local PHP server: